fercho-0109/-Embedded-system-Walking-machine/README.md

 the system is completely programmed using REGISTERS.

 # Objectives
-the main objectives are:
+The main objectives are:
 -	Generate controllers that allow us to configure the velocity.
 -	Generate an analog input to set up the inclination of the conveyor belt.
 -	Configurate a 16x2 LCD to show instructions and values.
--	Configurate the DC gear motor and servo motor for the conveyor belt and inclination respectively.
+-	Configure the DC gear motor and servo motor for the conveyor belt and inclination respectively.
 -	Control the velocity of the conveyor belt with a controller.
 -	Generate a code capable of following the logic presented in the figure.